KennyWibowo/Daily-Programmer/#223_2015-07-15 [Intermediate]/README.md

 # [\[2015-07-15\] Challenge #223 \[Intermediate\] Eel of Fortune](https://www.reddit.com/r/dailyprogrammer/comments/3ddpms/20150715_challenge_223_intermediate_eel_of_fortune/) #

-Created in C by Kenny Wibowo
+Created in C and JavaScript by Kenny Wibowo

 ## STATUS ##
 JavaScript is Done!